Nine Months Gone: 1982 Cadillac Coupe DeVille V6 26K Mile Original Owner – Sold!

 This truck runs great and looks great.
 Over 20 k invested.

-Have to many vehicles and this one has to go.“
+Have too many vehicles and this one has to go.“

-Do you have a C10 story you’d like to share?
+Do you have a Cadillac story you’d like to share?
 Comment below and let us know!